akaminski03/azure-dns/README.md

 <img src="https://github.com/akaminski03/azure-network-protocols/assets/65532146/81408b9a-524e-4c62-b128-900bc86479d8" height="80%" width="80%" alt="apple1"/>
 </p>
 <p>
-From client, attempt to ping and nslookup an ip that does not exist.
+From client, attempt to ping and nslookup a domain that does not exist, and does not have an ip.
 </p>
 <br />